Howard Van Doren Shaw: Later life and career

 In 1921, Shaw was again contracted by R. R. Donnelley to build a printing plant, this time in Crawfordsville, Indiana.
 Donnelley would later commission a second Lakeside Press Building.
 Shaw also began to develop apartment buildings for the Gold Coast at this time.
 Shaw was a trustee at the Art Institute of Chicago and was asked to build several additions, including the central courtyard.
 He designed two fraternity houses for the University of Illinois at Urbana-Champaign and one at the University of Chicago.

 In 1906, he became a member of the American Institute of Architects and was made a Fellow the following year.
 He was awarded its AIA Gold Medal shortly before his death in 1926.
 He is buried in Graceland Cemetery.
-Howard Shaw's students David Adler, R. Harold Zook, Harry W.J.
-Edbrooke, and Edward H. Bennett became notable architects in their own right.
-Shaw's daughter Sylvia became a notable sculptor.
+Howard Shaw's students David Adler, R. Harold Zook, Harry W. J. Edbrooke, and Edward H. Bennett became notable architects in their own right.
+Shaw's daughter Sylvia became a noted sculptor.